gojimmypi/IoT_BBQ/Assignments/Exercise_8.md

 static int myNotInitializedVariable;
 static int myInitializedVariable = 42;
 ```
-The default addresses are shown:
+The global addresses for each of the above variable are shown here, the messages sent out of the UART and received by `putty`:

 ![address_memory_default.png](./images/address_memory_default.png)

-Confirmed by VisualGDB Lobal Live Watch:
+Those addresses are confirmed by VisualGDB Lobal Live Watch:

 ![address_memory_default_confirmed.png](./images/address_memory_default_confirmed.png)